 Entry/Number of Dancers Max Time

-Entry fees must be paid in full 2 weeks prior to competition date.
+Entry fees must be paid in full one month prior to competition date.

 - Dance Prodigy Titles $30.00